 You do not need to be a member of the Supergen ORE Hub to apply to the flexible fund

 3) A distinction is made between a supplier and a sub-contractor participating in this project.
 Could you please outline what you consider to be the distinction between these terms?

 The distinction between a supplier and a sub-contractor is that a sub-contractor is an organisation that undertakes all or part of the proposed research for a fee, and does not form part of the research team, i.e. a third party that undertakes the work for the research team.
 Whereas a supplier is an organisation that provides goods or services that are required by the research team to undertake the research, and any costs associated with the supplier form part of the research team costings.

-4) In the event of projects involving fieldwork campaigns, it may be advantageous to have two summer periods (2020 and 2021) followed by a write up period.
+4) In the event of projects involving fieldwork campaigns, it may be advantageous to have two summer periods (e.g. 2023 and 2024) followed by a write up period.
 What is the maximum duration of projects under this call?
 If additional funding is secured for a project so that two person years of effort is available, is it possible to run a 24 month project?

 5) Is there any further information available regarding each of the key research challenge themes?

 Further details for each of the key research challenge themes are not available at this stage.
 However, we would welcome proposals that put forward ideas of how to tackle each of these challenges in the context of ORE as described within the call document and the wider information provided on our website.